Tenants' Security Deposit Rights in Georgia

-Georgia Security Deposit Law
+Georgia Security Deposit Limit

-Landlords who fail to store a security deposit according to the above procedures may forfeit their right to withhold a portion of the tenant’s security deposit.
+- Landlords who fail to store a security deposit according to the above procedures may forfeit their right to withhold a portion of the tenant’s security deposit.

 - Before Receipt of a Security Deposit: The landlord must provide the tenant with a list of all existing damage and defects in the unit.
 The tenant has the right to inspect the unit to judge the accuracy of these claims.
 If the tenant agrees, the landlord and tenant must sign the document and it will serve as proof of the condition of the property upon tenant move-in.

 - After Receipt of a Security Deposit: After receiving a tenant’s security deposit, a landlord must inform the tenant in writing as to the location of this deposit.

-Landlords who fail to follow the above procedures may forfeit their right to keep a portion of the tenant’s security deposit.
+- Landlords who fail to follow the above procedures may forfeit their right to keep a portion of the tenant’s security deposit.

 In the state of Georgia, a landlord may be able to keep all or a portion of a tenant’s security deposit for the following reasons:

-In the state of Georgia, a landlord has three days after a tenant terminates occupancy to inspect the unit for damages.
+- In the state of Georgia, a landlord has three days after a tenant terminates occupancy to inspect the unit for damages.
 The landlord must make a list of damages and the approximate cost to repair them.
 The landlord must provide the tenant with this final list of damages.
 This list must also make it clear, in writing, that the tenant must agree to the damages listed or dissent to the claims.

-Within five days of terminating occupancy, the tenant has the right to inspect the property with this list.
+- Within five days of terminating occupancy, the tenant has the right to inspect the property with this list.
 If the tenant signs this list, he or she is agreeing to the damages listed.
 If the tenant refuses to sign the list, he or she must write out the items they disagree with and sign a statement of dissent.

-If a tenant does not give a landlord notice before they move out, the three-day inspection notice is lifted and the landlord must only inspect the unit within a “reasonable time” after they discover the tenant has moved out.
+- If a tenant does not give a landlord notice before they move out, the three-day inspection notice is lifted and the landlord must only inspect the unit within a “reasonable time” after they discover the tenant has moved out.

 - This notice and the portion of the deposit they are returning to the tenant must be sent via first class mail to the tenant’s last known address.
 If the tenant is not able to be located within 90 days of sending this notice (i.e. the letter is returned and the landlord makes reasonable effort to find the tenant), the security deposit will become the property of the landlord.

-If a landlord attempts to illegally withhold a tenant's security deposit, he or she may have to pay the tenant up to three times the amount withheld, unless it is determined the landlord accidentally withheld the portion, in which case, they will only be liable for paying the tenant back the amount mistakenly withheld.
+- If a landlord attempts to illegally withhold a tenant's security deposit, he or she may have to pay the tenant up to three times the amount withheld, unless it is determined the landlord accidentally withheld the portion, in which case, they will only be liable for paying the tenant back the amount mistakenly withheld.

-In the event that you sell your property, you are responsible for transferring all security deposits to the new owner or for refunding the security deposits to the tenants.
+If you sell your property, you are responsible for transferring all security deposits to the new owner or for refunding the security deposits to the tenants.

 The code which governs the security deposit in the state of Georgia can be found at Georgia Code Annotated §§44-7-30 to 37.